 Both campuses also offer students a variety of opportunities to become involved in the life of the local community.

 St. John’s draws students from all 50 states and some 20 foreign countries.
 The diverse backgrounds and experiences they bring to the college deepen and enrich their shared investigations.

-Statistics show that St. John’s students excel in their endeavors both at the college and after graduation.
+Statistics show that St. John’s College students excel in their endeavors both at the college and after graduation.
 Almost 70 percent of St. John’s graduates pursue advanced degrees—many enter the nation’s leading humanities, science, business, law, and medical programs.
 St. John’s College is in the top 2 percent of all colleges in the nation for alumni earning PhDs in the humanities, and in the top 4 percent for earning them in science or engineering.

 As students work in and across disciplines, wrestling with philosophic, literary, musical, mathematical, and scientific texts, they acquire habits of mental flexibility and focus, develop their powers of intellect and imagination—and so become effective problem solvers, leaders, thinkers, and communicators.
-St. John’s alumni span the globe as learners and leaders—as individuals passionate in their pursuit of truth.
+St. John’s College alumni span the globe as learners and leaders—as individuals passionate in their pursuit of truth.